Thomas Julier / Documentation

 who worked in Switzerland in the 19th century.

-Thomas Julier also shows drawings of the statue
+Thomas Julier also was showing drawings of the statue

 that were made by a robot.